Annie Lennox

 Ann Lennox (born 25 December 1954) is a Scottish singer-songwriter, political activist and philanthropist.
 After achieving moderate success in the late 1970s as part of the new wave band the Tourists, she and fellow musician Dave Stewart went on to achieve international success in the 1980s as Eurythmics.
-When she appeared in the 1983 music video for "Sweet Dreams (Are Made of This)" with orange cropped hair and wearing a man's lounge suit, the BBC wrote, "all eyes were on Annie Lennox, the singer whose powerful androgynous look defied the male gaze".
+She appeared in the 1983 music video for "Sweet Dreams (Are Made of This)" with orange cropped hair and wearing a lounge suit.
 Subsequent hits with Eurythmics include "There Must Be an Angel (Playing with My Heart)", "Love Is a Stranger" and "Here Comes the Rain Again".

 Lennox embarked on a solo career in 1992 with her debut album, Diva, which produced several hit singles including "Why" and "Walking on Broken Glass".
 The same year, she performed "Love Song for a Vampire" for Bram Stoker's Dracula.
-Her 1995 studio album Medusa includes cover versions of songs such as "No More 'I Love You's and "A Whiter Shade of Pale".
+Her 1995 studio album, Medusa, includes cover versions of songs such as "No More 'I Love You's and "A Whiter Shade of Pale".
 To date, she has released six solo studio albums and a compilation album, The Annie Lennox Collection (2009).
 With eight Brit Awards, which includes being named Best British Female Artist a record six times, Lennox has been named the "Brits Champion of Champions".
 She has also collected four Grammy Awards and an MTV Video Music Award.
 In 2002, Lennox received a Billboard Century Award; the highest accolade from Billboard.
-In 2004 she received the Golden Globe and the Academy Award for Best Original Song for "Into the West", written for the soundtrack to the feature film The Lord of the Rings: The Return of the King.
+In 2004, she received the Golden Globe and the Academy Award for Best Original Song for "Into the West", written for the soundtrack to the feature film The Lord of the Rings: The Return of the King.